 Henry Ford was a grand old man

-Pop also taught us how to feed the magpies that nested in the undeveloped bush at the back of our house.
+Pop also taught us how to feed the magpies that nested in the undeveloped bush blocks at the back of our house.
 We sat next to him on his backyard bench, and he tossed the warbling black and white birds small squares of steak.
-In the days before David Attenborough on TV, it was an enchanting nature show watching the birds hop over and peck at the squares with their sharp pointed beaks; beaks that at other times would have two young boys ducking in fear from the murderous swooping magpies.
+In the days before David Attenborough on TV, it was an enchanting nature show watching the birds hop over and peck at the squares with their sharp-pointed beaks; beaks that at other times would have two young boys ducking in fear of being swooped by the murderous magpies.

 We knew Pop had served in the First World War, but he seldom spoke of it.
 There was a box of sepia photos of Pop in uniform with his slouch hat in my Nan's linen cupboard.
 There was also a dust cloth-covered commemorative chronicle, The Changing of the Guard, Graphic Incidents of the Two World Wars, published by the Australian War Memorial in 1944.
 It was a large rectangular book, and like a photo album, the publishers had pasted reprints of the black and white photographs accompanying the text onto the pages.

 The wartime book was seldom brought out of the cupboard (the photos of Pop in uniform never were).
 But when it was, my brother and I would pore over the images of soldiers and battle scenes, trying to find our Pop.

 One time when there was a documentary about World War One on TV, Pop commented on a battle where troops were spilling out of trenches and advancing across muddy fields under heavy enemy fire, "I was there."
 My brother and I crept closer to the TV, again hoping to spot Pop — no doubt we earned a gruff rebuke, "Get away from the TV, or you'll stand in the corner!"